Courses may include

 CARP 1010 - Construction Safety

-This course is designed to provide an overview of the Occupational Health and Safety Act (OHSA) as applied to the carpentry trade as well as the knowledge and skills that will allow the learners to work safely.
+This course is designed to provide an overview of the Occupational Health and Safety Act (OHSA) as applied to the carpentry trade as well as the knowledge and skills that will allow students to work safely.
 This course includes Workplace Hazardous Material Information System (WHMIS) and construction-specific safety regulations (fall protection, scaffolding).
-This course emphasizes the need to wear personal protection equipment and the importance of safe use and maintenance of equipment.
+The course emphasizes the need to wear personal protection equipment and the importance of safe use and maintenance of equipment.

 CARP 1011 - Hand Tools